Barclays, Absa in talks to join forces in Africa

 "The Africa business is an important long-term growth driver," said Oriel Securities analyst Mike Trippitt who estimates Barclays' African loan book will grow by an average 9 percent per annum between 2011 and 2015 compared with 5 percent for the group.

-Analysts have said Absa, which is 56 percent owned by Barclays, has been slow to take advantage of its parent's wide presence on the continent, trailing fast-moving rival Standard Bank (SBKJ.J).
+Analysts have said Absa, which is 56 percent owned by Barclays, has been slow to take advantage of its parent's wide presence on the continent, trailing fast-moving rival Standard Bank.

 Absa's shares have been hammered on concerns that rising bad debts were derailing its recovery.
 The bank posted a surprise drop in first-half earnings last month.